 How is Standard Chartered preparing for the transition?

-Standard Chartered recognises the impact the transition will have on our clients through the products and services we offer.
+At Standard Chartered, we recognise the impact the transition will have on our clients through the products and services we offer.
 Accordingly, the Bank has established a central IBOR Transition Programme that has helped clients with non-USD LIBOR remediation activities up until 31 December 2021.

 As we approach the 30 June 2023 USD LIBOR cessation date, the IBOR Transition Programme will remain focussed on supporting clients with their remediation efforts.
-The Bank is also actively involved in discussions and transition efforts with regulators, industry bodies, trade associations and individual market participants, whilst continuing to stay close to the developments across our geographic footprint.
-We have also introduced a suite of RFR-referenced products and encourage our clients to consider these for both new transactions and when remediating relevant existing USD LIBOR or other IBOR contracts.
+The Bank is actively involved in discussions and transition efforts with regulators, industry bodies, trade associations and individual market participants, whilst continuing to stay close to the developments across our geographic footprint.
+We have introduced a suite of RFR-referenced products and encourage our clients to consider these for both new transactions and when remediating relevant existing USD LIBOR or other IBOR contracts.

 What can our clients do to prepare for the transition?

-While uncertainties remain, as part of the transition, we encourage our clients to perform an assessment of their LIBOR-referenced exposures and stay up to date with ongoing developments.
-We recommend that our clients familiarise themselves with the RFRs and consider transacting in alternative RFR-referenced products.
+Whilst uncertainties remain, as part of the transition, we encourage our clients to perform an assessment of their LIBOR-referenced exposures and stay up to date with ongoing developments.
+We recommend that our clients familiarise themselves with the RFRs and consider transacting in RFR-referenced products.

-The Bank has compiled a comprehensive checklist and an information brochure, both referenced below, which may help you prepare for the upcoming cessation of USD LIBOR and other IBORs globally.
+The Bank has compiled a comprehensive checklist which may help you prepare for the upcoming cessation of USD LIBOR and other IBORs globally.